In good times and bad, some of the best destinations in Australia are often found in the dust and heat of the Outback.

 Cameron Corner

-Almost the entire distance of the 469km drive between Broken Hill and Cameron Corner is officially in the grip of intense drought.
+Much of the 469km drive between Broken Hill and Cameron Corner is still drought affected.
 There are only three notable towns along the route – Packsaddle, Milparinka and Tibooburra – and they all have a pub, except Tibooburra which has two.
 Make the trek to the point where the states of NSW, Queensland and South Australia converge.
 A simple pillar marks the site, which was named after NSW surveyor John Cameron.
 The Dingo Fence, built during the 1880s, also passes through here along the NSW border.